fermartinezmeana/Openvswitch-Install-CentOS7/commands/bridges-configuration.md

 <br />
 <br />

-### Configuration of external bridge and network interface:
+### Configuration of external bridge and network interface
 You need find out your ip address, netmask and gateway.
 Use commands `ip a` and `ip r` to know them

 [root@fer ~]# ip addr flush dev `interface_name`